Revisiting the evidences for spectral anomalies in distant blazars: new data on the photon-ALP mixing: Statistical analysis: EBL correction

-to obtain the source intrinsic spectral indices $\Gamma_{\rm em}$, and an irrelevant normalization constant.
+to obtain the source intrinsic spectral indices $\Gamma_{\rm em}$, together with the irrelevant normalization constants.
 These spectral indices are plotted as a function of the redshift in Figs. \ref{fig:true} and \ref{fig:trueIBL}, separately for the HBL and IBL objects.
-We see that both plots reveal residual anti-correlations with redshift, meaning a tendency of the EBL factors to over-correct the spectra at the high energies.
+We see that both plots reveal some residual anti-correlations with redshift, meaning a tendency of the EBL factors to over-correct the spectra at the high energies.
 The results of a similar analysis carried out for the few FSRQs are reported in Fig. \ref{fig:FSRQ}.

 The entity and significance of these correlations have been tested in various ways, as detailed below.

 \begin{itemize}

 \item \textbf{The Pearson correlation test.} \\The Pearson's correlation coefficient is a measure of linear correlation between two sets of data.
 It is the ratio between the covariance of two variables and the product of their standard deviations.
 Thus it is essentially a normalized measurement of the covariance, with values ranging between $-1$ and $+1$ for perfect negative and perfect positive linear correlation, respectively.
 As for the covariance itself, the measure can only reflect linear dependencies of variables, and ignores other types of relationship.